Chinese occupation of northern Vietnam, 1945–1946: History

 On 21 August 1945, General Lu Han was ordered to lead 200,000 Chinese soldiers into northern Vietnam; they entered in early September.
 90,000 arrived by October, the 62nd army came on 26 September to Nam Định and Haiphong.
 Lạng Sơn and Cao Bằng were occupied by the Guangxi 62nd army corps and the Red River Delta region and Lai Cai were occupied by a column from Yunnan.
 Vietnamese VNQDD fighters accompanied the Chinese soldiers.
 Ho Chi Minh ordered his DRV administration to set quotas for rice to give to the Chinese soldiers and rice was sold in Chinese currency in the Red River delta.
 Lu Han occupied the French governor general's palace after ejecting the French staff under Jean Sainteny.
 Chinese soldiers occupied northern Indochina north of the 16th parallel while the British under the South-East Asia Command of Mountbatten occupied the south.
-Chiang Kai-shek withheld his skilled soldiers from occupying Vietnam since he was going to use them to fight the Communist Party in China and instead sent undisciplined warlord troops from Yunnan under Lu Han to occupy Vietnam north of the 16th parallel to disarm and get Imperial Japanese Army troops to surrender.
+Chiang Kai-shek withheld his skilled soldiers from occupying Vietnam since he was going to use them to fight in the Chinese Civil War and instead sent undisciplined warlord troops from Yunnan under Lu Han to occupy Vietnam north of the 16th parallel to disarm and get Imperial Japanese Army troops to surrender.
 On many occasions, Ho Chi Minh gave in to Chinese demands.
-During "Gold Week" in September 1945, a large part of gold taels, jewelry and coins were used pay the Chinese forces occupying northern Vietnam.
+During "Gold Week" in September 1945, a large part of gold taels, jewelry and coins were used to pay the Chinese forces occupying northern Vietnam.
 Rice to Cochinchina by the French in October 1945 were divided by Ho Chi Minh, and the northern Vietnamese only received one third while the Chinese soldiers were given two thirds.
 For 15 days elections were postponed by Ho Chi Minh in response to a demand by Chinese general Chen Xiuhe on 18 December 1945 so that the Chinese could get the Dong Minh Hoi and VNQDD to prepare.
 The Chinese left only in April–June 1946.
 Ho Chi Minh gave golden smoking paraphernalia and a golden opium pipe to Lu Han after gold week and purchased weapons with what was left of the proceeds.
 Starving Vietnamese were dying throughout northern Vietnam in 1945 due to the Japanese seizure of their crops, by the time the Chinese came to disarm the Japanese, Vietnamese corpses were all throughout the streets of Hanoi and had to be cleaned up by students.
 While Chiang Kai-shek, Xiao Wen (Hsiao Wen) and the Chinese central government were disinterested in occupying Vietnam beyond the allotted time period and involving itself in the war between the Viet Minh and the French, Lu Han held the opposite view and wanted to occupy Vietnam to prevent the French returning and establish a Chinese trusteeship of Vietnam under the principles of the Atlantic Charter with the aim of eventually preparing Vietnam for independence and blocking the French from returning.
 Ho sent a cable on 17 October 1945 to American president Harry S. Truman calling on him, Chiang Kai-shek, Premier Stalin and Premier Attlee to go to the United Nations against France and demand France not be allowed to return to occupy Vietnam, accusing France of having sold out and cheated the Allies by surrendering Indochina to Japan and that France had no right to return.
 Ho Chi Minh dumped the blame on Dong Minh Hoi and VNQDD for signing the agreement with France for returning its soldiers to Vietnam after he had to do it himself.